 Only one (the current Series I) has ever cost me any real money and, four were sold in better condition and for considerably more money than when I purchased them.

 First was a Series III original Station Wagon in Marine blue.
 This car had very good bodywork, interior and mechanicals but came cheap as the rear cross-member and several outriggers were very rotten.
 With a new carb fitted and 7.50 tyres, I could get 22mpg on a gentle run.
 That was after allowing for the speedo inaccuracy caused by the larger tyres.

 Second was a Series IIa Diesel hardtop in green & cream.

-Third was a Series IIa FFR Air Portable (with hardtop & converted to 12v).
+Third was a Series IIa FFR Air Portable (with hardtop & converted by me to 12v).

 Don't seem to have any decent pictures of it.

 Next was a '59 Series II Hardtop that I have no pictures of at all.